raymond1/simple-parser-generator/README.md

 Each node starts with a number of asterisks followed by the string 'BEGIN', followed by another star, and then the node name and another star, and then the depth of the node.
 Each node ends with a series of asterisks followed by the string 'END' followed by some asterisks, followed by the node depth.
 The node depth is also represented by the number of leading spaces on a line.

 In between the *****BEGIN**** and ********END******** lines, you will see some properties of each node. matchString is the string that is mached against the input string. inputString is the input string. type is the type of a node.
 Depth is the depth of the node. id is a unique number assigned to each node.
-Serial is the order that a node was detected in during parsing. parent is the parent of the node that was detected.
+Serial is the order that a node was detected in during parsing(the first node has a serial value of 1, the second node detected has a value of 2, et. cetera et. cetera).
+Parent is the parent of the node that was detected.

 An alternative to using the TreeViewer is to use a debugger.

 ## API